What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 Amount Per Serving: Calories: 77Sugar: 20g

-How long can you store blueberry syrup?
+How long can you store blueberry coffee syrup?

 It’ll last much longer in your fridge before going bad.
 I like to place it in the coldest place in the refrigerator to ensure it stays as cool as possible.